 Another popular example of mimicry is shown by felines.
 Many cats are covered with a wide variety of designs.
 Moreover, when viewed outside the natural environment, the drawing seems incredibly bright and completely wild.

 There were different versions about the colors of cats – both that this is one of the manifestations of mimicry, and that drawings are a necessary element of mating games.
-But just the second assumption does not stand up to criticism, since there are no special differences in the patterns depending on sex, and for large felines, sexual dimorphism is just characteristic, expressed in the difference in size, coat, etc. But not in the difference between the drawings.
+But just the second assumption does not stand up to criticism, since there are no special differences in the patterns depending on gender and for large felines, gender dimorphism is just characteristic, expressed in the difference in size, coat, etc. But not in the difference between the drawings.

 Another version was associated with the social role of drawings on the skin, but so far there are no facts that would confirm it.
 But British scientists have published interesting research results in the Proceedings of the Royal Society.
 They built a mathematical model based on the analysis of photographs of various animals of 37 species.
 The model made it possible to reveal the connection between the coloring and the living conditions – the terrain, the surface, and even the way of life.